QBobWatson/ipe2tikz/README.md

 + Color definitions for the built-in colors from `xcolor`.
 + The TikZ default line cap, join, and fill rules.
 + TikZ's pen widths, dash styles, and opacity styles.
-+ TikZ's built-in fill patterns, used for tilings.
++ Some of TikZ's built-in fill patterns, used for tilings.
 + Definitions of Ipe's standard mark/reference shapes.
 (TikZ has no analogue to use instead.)
 + Definitions of some of TikZ's standard arrows, so Ipe knows how to draw them.